ColinT2023/BPP_Data_Analytics/README.md

-# BPP_Data_Analytics
-## BPP University Data Analyst L4 Apprenticeship Mission 5 - ColinT
+# This repository was created solely for my study of BPP University Data Analyst L4 Apprenticeship and to establish a medium for sharing datasets and code.